$1 million for international exchange

 Oswald has been a member of Kettering's Board of Trustees since 1993.
 He was instrumental in the funding and implementation of Kettering's Bosch Automotive Electronic Systems Laboratory in November 2000.

 Kettering University, formerly called General Motors Institute, is located in Flint, Michigan, and is one of the country's premier co-op institutions.
 It provides 2,500 students with career-based education in engineering, applied sciences, mathematics, and business management.
 Founded in 1919, the University also offers graduate programs in engineering and manufacturing management.
 Kettering is ranked among the nation's finest specialty schools by "U.S. News and World Report."
-Click on this link for more information.
+More about Kettering University.

 Code for degrees: